dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/partitioning.md

 ### Define time-partitioned assets

-A common use case for partitioning is to process data that divides into time intervals, such as daily logs or monthly reports.
+A common use case for partitioning is to process data that can be divided into time intervals, such as daily logs or monthly reports.
 Here's how to implement time-based partitioning in Dagster:

 <CodeExample filePath="guides/data-modeling/partitioning/time_based_partitioning.py" language="python" title="Time-based partitioning" />